TheCheese42/ut-dr-save-manager/BUILD.md

 Save Manager for UNDERTALE and deltarune is a PyQt6 app.
 To run it, the following things need to be done:

 - Compile the UI to .py files
-- Compile the Icons to a resource.py file
 - Compile the external styles

 You can also compile an executable using nuitka, and a Windows Installer file using WiX.